DESCRIPTIVE STATISTICS

 DISADVANTAGES OF THE MEDIAN

-Less Sensitive to Data Changes: The median may not reflect small changes in the data, especially if these changes occur away from the middle of the dataset.
+Less Sensitive to Data Changes: The median may not capture small changes in the data, especially when they occur far from the dataset's centre.

 Not as Mathematically Handy: It doesn't lend itself as easily to further statistical analysis as the mean, due to its nonparametric nature.